Scriptor25/ChainSaw-Archived/README.md

             ret "February";

         default:
-            ret "To lazy to add any other month";
+            ret "Too lazy to add any other month";
     }

 ### Return